Chances are, the primary goal of your bookkeeping website is to generate leads.

 The same way every chart of accounts you create for a client is customized to fit their specific business needs, so are website legal policies.
-No size truly fits all.
+There’s no “one size fits all”.

-While templates can be a great place to start and are better than having nothing at all, you aren’t fully protected.
-Especially with laws and policies being added and updated every year.
+While templates can be a great place to start and are better than having nothing at all, you won’t be fully protected when the laws change and policies are added and updated every year.

 - Your policies stay up to date automatically